nrwl/nx/docs/shared/monorepo-nx-enterprise.md

 Nx simplifies it.
 With Nx, we can create custom schematics in the `tools/schematics` and invoke them without having to do compile, build, deploy anything.

-Read more about workspace schematics [here](https://auth0.com/blog/create-custom-schematics-with-nx/).
+Read more about workspace schematics in the Workspace Schematics guide.

 ### Workspace Lint Checks